 ALSO READ: How to Survive a Negative Book Review

 I must admit I belong to those who can make them grow while the story develops, and let me tell you, there’s no magic involved.
 It’s just that I “feel” my characters more and I can connect with them on a deeper level.
-Also, I think a lot about my characters and I keep them all in my head all the time, (sometimes I speak to them or ask myself what would my character do in this situation, which helps deepen it), which might seem tiresome to some people, but that’s the only way for me not to make a mistake when starting to write a novel.
+Also, I think a lot about my characters and I keep them all in my head all the time, (sometimes I speak to them or ask myself what would my character do in this situation, which helps deepen it), which might seem tiresome to some people, but that’s the only way for me not to make a mistake when starting to write a novel and devote my time to developing a fictional character.

 At any given moment, I must know how my character feels like and if I don’t keep it in my mind, my character won’t be consistent.
 This also has to do with the fact that when I write, I write very fast, sometimes ten pages at a time, and I don’t want to interrupt my flow and look at the charts.